 - "Digital Opportunities: What is the Role of Digital Technology in Enabling Trade?," panelist in session chaired by the Permanent Secretary, The Secretary of State’s for International Trade Future of Global Trade – Expert Forum: Unlocking the Next Round of Global Growth, Department for International Trade, London (UK), 27 June 2018

 - "Rise of the Bots: Should Machines Be Making Decisions for Us?," panelist in debate on the ethics of algorithmic accountability in the development sector and among disadvantaged communities, Data for Development Festival, Bristol (UK), 23 March 2018

 Cosmina has a deep interest in working with unconventional data and new modelling approaches to improve policy makers’ understanding of the world.
-Together with Professor Helen Margetts and Professor Ben MacArthur, she is leading a large-scale, 3-year research project on measuring policy impact in the Covid-19 crisis and building resilience against future shocks.
+At the Turing, she is co-leading a large-scale, 3-year research project on measuring policy impact in the Covid-19 crisis and building resilience against future shocks.
 The project's primary aim is to produce data, methodologies, and tools that help policy-makers make better informed choices.